Digital History

 It is possible to relate one database table to another table.
 In that case the database is called a relational database.

-Although a comma value separated (CVS) field is not itself a database, it can contain the data from a database, where each field is separated by a comma and each record by a line return (line feed).
+Although a comma-separated value (CSV) field is not itself a database, it can contain the data from a database, where each field is separated by a comma and each record by a line return (line feed).

 The ability to search databases is really important.
 After all, what’s the point of storing data if you can’t find and retrieve the data you require?
 Not much!
 There is a special language for searching databases called Structured Query Language, or SQL for short (pronounced “sequel” or S-Q-L).